Bruno-SSC/Tetrack/commit_log.md

 com9
     Desktop styling is basically done, started working in the mobile.
 Changed the list layout and started the card but i'm only starting.
     I'm worrying about what can I share between them.
-Now I'm basically moving all the current style for width above $tablet_bp, copy/paste it back and making changes as necessary.
+Now I'm basically moving all the current style for width above $tablet_bp, copy/paste it back and making changes as necessary. com10
+    The mobile is almost done.
+com11
+    finished the layout/basic styling for phones, ipads and laptops.
+No animation but overal is responsive.